lium-lst/nmtpytorch/README.md

 by defining `max_trg_len` in the `[model]` section of your configuration file to avoid GPU out of memory errors for very large vocabularies.
-This is caused by the fact that the gradient computation for a batch with very long sequences occupies a large amount of memory unless the loss layer is implemented otherwise.
+This is caused by the fact that the gradient computation for a batch with very long sequences occupies a large amount of memory unless the loss layer is implemented differently.